hpi-swa-lab/qinoq/README.md

 ## Bundling

 Interactives can be bundled as any other morph in `lively.next`.
 However, there is one catch that one needs to be aware of:
-If an Interctive was resized, **one needs to scroll through the whole interactive once before bundling**.
+If an Interactive was resized, **one needs to scroll through the whole interactive once before bundling**.
 Otherwise, not all sequences are updated with the correct extent and the bundled interactive will look off.